JingOS-team/JingOS/README.md

   Is JingOS going to be opensource?
 And free software?

   > Yes, JingOS will open-source step by step.
-We will update the Github project 323 every half year.
+We will update the Github project every half year.
 And JingOS will be free forever.

   What is JingOS based on?

   > JingOS is based on Ubuntu 20.04, KDE v5.75, Plasma Mobile 5.20.
-We will replace the framework from Plasma Mobile to JDE(Jing Desktop Environment) later this year.
+We will replace the framework from Plasma Mobile to JDE (Jing Desktop Environment) later this year.

   What’s the roadmap of JingOS?